mitre/ig-summary/README.md

       'DeviceRequest.modifierExtension:doNotPerform',
       'Task.output.value[x]']

-    # Include additional columns to capture use of specific extensions (Extension names will be column names in the ProfileElement tab)
+    # Include additional columns in the ProfileElement tab to capture use of specific extensions
     extensionColumn: [
       'used-by-measure',
       'associated-with-valueset']